portworx/pxc/README.md

 [![Build Status](https://travis-ci.com/portworx/pxc.svg?token=koUsyDmAMgMD5TViiacc&branch=master)](https://travis-ci.com/portworx/pxc)

+:construction: :construction: :construction:

+This is a technical preview.
+We use it internally at Portworx and you are welcome to use it, but please file any bugs or issues [here](https://github.com/portworx/pxc/issues)

+:construction: :construction: :construction:

 # Overview
 `pxc` is a client side application which communicates with Portworx, Kubernetes, and other services to provide users with an integrated tool.
 It can be used as